MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/css.md

    :::image type="content" source="../media/beginners-css-add3.msft.png" alt-text="The Styles tab is to the right of the DOM Tree." lightbox="../media/beginners-css-add3.msft.png":::

-1. Select the empty line below `font-family: 'Courier New', Courier, Serif` to add a new declaration.
+1. Select the empty line below `font-family: 'Courier New', Courier, Serif` to add a new declaration:

    :::image type="content" source="../media/beginners-css-add4.msft.png" alt-text="Add a new declaration." lightbox="../media/beginners-css-add4.msft.png":::

-1. Type `color` and then press `Enter`.
-The autocomplete UI suggests options as you type.
+1. Type **color** and then press `Enter`.
+The autocomplete UI suggests options as you type:

    :::image type="content" source="../media/beginners-css-add5.msft.png" alt-text="Type 'color'." lightbox="../media/beginners-css-add5.msft.png":::

-1. Type `magenta` and press `Enter`.
-All of the text on the contact page is now magenta.
+1. Type **magenta** and then press `Enter`.
+All of the text on the contact page is now magenta:

    :::image type="content" source="../media/beginners-css-add6.msft.png" alt-text="Type 'magenta'." lightbox="../media/beginners-css-add6.msft.png":::